choria-io/website/docs/content/streams/elections/_index.md

 by default.
 By default, the bucket will have Replicas set equalling the cluster size.

 The `plugin.choria.network.stream.leader_election_replicas` setting sets the number of replicas and `plugin.choria.network.stream.leader_election_ttl` sets the TTL.
-We strongly recomment defaults are kept.
+We strongly recommend defaults are kept.

 ## Inspecting from the CLI